Also on this page:

 You can also find out if your income qualifies you for the Supplemental Nutrition Assistance Program (SNAP).
 Several Farmer’s Markets in New Hampshire now accept SNAP dollars.
 This means you can buy fresh, organic produce.
 You can apply for this program (as well as other state assistance programs you may qualify for) electronically.

-The cost of living in Manchester is 11 percent higher than the U.S. average.
-While this is not as high as the cost of living in a city like New York (68 percent above the national average), it can nevertheless pose a financial challenge to college students on a limited budget.
+The cost of living in Manchester is typically higher than the U.S. average.
+While the figure is not as high as the cost of living in a city like New York or Boston, it can nevertheless pose a financial challenge to college students on a limited budget.
 Below are some places/organizations you can turn to when college life in Manchester gets overwhelming.